stefanholzmueller/lazyrpg/README.md

 ###### So, what is it?

 It's a text-based role-playing game that runs in a browser.
-You don't have to play it yourself - the characters embark on adventures and level up automatically.
+You don't play it yourself - the characters embark on adventures and level up automatically.

 Sounds awesome?
 Try it here: http://m1.lazyrpg.eu.cloudbees.net/ (requires a browser that supports HTML5 WebSockets)